Student-led organizations are a great way to network with peers and get involved with the campus community.

 Agricultural Communicators of Tomorrow (ACT)

-This is the flagship student organization of the Program.
-Membership in the organization is not limited to Ag Comm majors; those who are interested in professional communication related to food, agriculture, energy, and the environment can join.
+Membership in the organization is open to anyone interested in professional communication related to food, agriculture, energy, and the environment can join.
 Illini ACT members participate in monthly meetings, regularly meet with Ag Comm alumni, attend professional development conferences, plan and participate in social gatherings, and submit works to the National ACT Critique and Contest.
 Additionally, ACT members gain insight into Ag Comm courses, internships, and careers by interacting with faculty members and professionals.

 Illini ACT offers informal mentoring between students.
 ACT members help each other find and get internships, choose classes, and get acquainted to university life.
 View the Illini ACT Wordpress or Facebook for more information.